apache/cordova-coho/docs/platforms-release-process.md

     (cd androidTest && cordova run android --device) (cd androidTest && cordova run android --emulator)
     ```
+    This should create an app showing the Cordova logo, "Apache Cordova" and a green "Device is ready" box.

-3) Run your platform's `./bin/create` script.
-Ensure the generated project builds & runs both through an IDE and through the cordova/* scripts.
+3) Run your platform's `./bin/create` script and run the resulting project:

     ```
     ./cordova-android/bin/create ./androidTest2 org.apache.cordova.test2 androidTest2